On obstacle problem for Brakke's mean curvature flow: Introduction

-Let $O _+ $ and $O_ -$ be open sets with $\dist (O_+, O_-) >0$.
-In this paper, we consider the weak solution to \eqref{mcf} with the obstacles $O_+$ and $O_-$, namely, a family of open sets $\{ U_t \}_{t \in [0,T)}$ satisfies $O_+ \subset U_t$ and $U_t \cap O_-=\emptyset$ for any $t \in [0,T)$, and the boundary $M_t =\partial U_t$ satisfies \eqref{mcf} on $( \overline{O_+ \cup O_-} )^c$, in the sense of Brakke's mean curvature flow.
-About the obstacle problems for the mean curvature flow, Almeida-Chambolle-Novaga~\cite{almeida-chambolle-novaga} showed the global existence of a weak solution for $d\geq 2$ by a variational method.
-Moreover, they proved the short time existence and uniqueness of $C^{1,1}$ viscosity solutions for $d=2$, when the obstacle has a compact $C^{1,1}$ boundary.
-Mercier-Novaga~\cite{mercier-novaga} extended the short time existence and uniqueness of $C^{1,1}$ solutions for $d\geq 2$, and they also proved the global existence and uniqueness of the graphical viscosity solution if the boundaries of obstacles are also graphs.
-Set $\mathbb{T}^d :=(\mathbb{R}/\mathbb{Z})^d$.
-Ishii-Kamata-Koike~\cite{ishii-kamata-koike} proved the global existence of the viscosity solution $u$ to \eqref{mcf} with obstacles in the sense of the level set method, that is, $u \in C (\mathbb{T}^d \times [0,\infty))$ satisfies
+About the obstacle problem for the mean curvature flow, Almeida-Chambolle-Novaga~\cite{almeida-chambolle-novaga} showed the global existence of weak solutions for $d\geq 2$ by a variational method.
+Moreover, they proved the short time existence and uniqueness of $C^{1,1}$ solutions for $d=2$, when the obstacle has a compact $C^{1,1}$ boundary.
+Mercier-Novaga~\cite{mercier-novaga} extended the short time existence and uniqueness of $C^{1,1}$ solutions for $d\geq 2$, and they also proved the global existence and uniqueness of the graphical viscosity solutions if the boundaries of obstacles are also graphs.
+In the case of the viscosity solution with the level set method, Mercier~\cite{mercier} showed the global existence and uniqueness of continuous viscosity solutions to